issacdowling/Blueberry-Micro/docs/config.md

 * **The main config file is found, by default, at `~/.config/bloob/config.json`**
 * **Sections mentioned here will contain key:value pairs, which can be added in any order (this is just regular JSON) to your `config.json`**
 * **Default suggested values will be actual values (e.g `127.0.0.1`), example values where we can't guess what you might need will be clear (e.g `x.x.x.x` or `example-name`), values that can be empty contain `null`**
+* **Other Cores can choose to have information stored in this main config file, simply by adding a key with the ID of the core, with the value of an object that will be sent to the core on startup of the Orchestrator.
+You can choose to configure your Core in any way you see fit, especially if security is a concern due to this being a shared file that'll be transmitted over the network, however it's likely the way to go for most usecases.**

 ## Instance ID (required)
 ```